MicrosoftDocs/fabric-docs/docs/onelake/onelake-consumption.md

 ### Operation types

-This table defines CU consumption when OneLake data is accessed using most applications running inside of Fabric environments.
-For example, Fabric Spark and Fabric pipelines.
+This table defines CU consumption when OneLake data is accessed using most applications running inside of Fabric environments such as Fabric Spark and Fabric pipelines.

 | **Operation in Metrics App** | **Description** | **Operation Unit of Measure** | **Consumption rate** |
 |---|---|---|---|